MicrosoftDocs/cpp-docs/docs/cross-platform/build-an-opengl-es-application-on-android-and-ios.md

 ## Requirements

+> [!IMPORTANT]
+> OpenGL support is no longer available.
+It was last available in Visual Studio 17.3.

-Meet all the system requirements to create an OpenGL ES app for iOS and Android.
+Here are the system requirements to create an OpenGL ES app for iOS and Android.
 If you haven't already, install the Mobile Development with C++ workload in the Visual Studio Installer.
 To get the OpenGL ES templates, and to build for iOS, include the optional C++ iOS development tools.
 To build for Android, install the C++ Android development tools and the required third-party tools: Android NDK, Apache Ant, and Google Android Emulator.

 For better emulator performance on Intel platforms, one option is to install the Intel Hardware Accelerated Execution Manager (HAXM).
 For detailed instructions, see [Install cross-platform mobile development with C++](../cross-platform/install-visual-cpp-for-cross-platform-mobile-development.md).